niyakopcheva/football-tournament-website/README.md

-# football-tournament-website
+# Football Tournament Website

- Web application that visualizes the matches and results from the European Football Championship.
+Web application visualizing the matches and results from the European Football Championship.

- # Tasks:

- ## 1.Parsing data from csv files
+---

+## Tasks

+### 1. Parsing Data from CSV Files
-    Created a js function called csvParser.
-The function receives an argument of the path to the file and fetches it.
-If the fetch succeeds, the parseCSV function creates an array of objects from the data from the response of the fetch using string manipulation and returns it.
+- Created a `csvParser` function in JavaScript.
+- The function receives the path to the CSV file and fetches its data.
+- If the fetch succeeds, `csvParser` uses string manipulation to convert the CSV data into an array of objects and returns it.

- ## 2.Homepage
+### 2. Homepage
-    The homepage presents a bracket view of the matches of the tournament.
+- The homepage presents a bracket view of the tournament matches.
-    1. Created a Bracket component.
+1. Created a `Bracket` component.
-    2. Inside the Bracket component are StageBrackets for every stage of the tournament, for easier visualization.
+2. Inside the `Bracket` component, `StageBrackets` are used for each tournament stage.
-    3. Every StageBracket fetches the matches and the teams and filters the matches after the group stage, which ends on 6/26/2024.
-After that, based on the prop title, passed to the StageBracket component, displays the matches from that stage.
+3. `StageBrackets` fetch matches and teams, then filter matches after the group stage (ending on 6/26/2024).
+   Based on the `title` prop passed to `StageBracket`, matches from that stage are displayed.
-    4. The function getTeamName uses the array of teams and the TeamID props to return the name of the team.
+4. `getTeamName` function retrieves team names using the teams array and the `TeamID` prop.

-## 3.Match Details
+### 3. Match Details
-    1. Displays the names of the teams and the score.
+1. Displays team names and scores.
-    2. Using the TeamFormation component display the formation of the teams, filters which players from the team played from the beginning of the match(fromMinutes === '0') and display their names above the positions.
+2. Uses the `TeamFormation` component to show team formations.
+   Filters players who started the match (`fromMinutes === '0'`) and displays their names above their positions.

-## 4.Team Details
+### 4. Team Details
-    1.Based on the id parsed as a prop from the url, fetch the players from that team and display their numbers, names and positions.
+1. Based on the `id` prop from the URL, fetches the team's players.
+2. Displays player numbers, names, and positions.

+---

-# Technologies
+## Technologies
 - React Router